 The EF-15 debuted in 1970 in the second generation of lift-top box as well as the Electric Locomotive Set.
 Being the only electric locomotive in the range at the time, it was simply called the Electric Locomotive (でんききかんしゃ).

-The original type from 1970 to 1972 or so had a grey chassis and pantographs and the earlier red-chassis tank car and container car.
+The rolling stock for these grey EF-15s are the earlier red-chassis tank car and container car.

-Around 1972 or so the EF-15 was updated to use black plastic, perhaps to consolidate the different colors that Tomy was producing for different products.
-The freight cars changed to the more familiar and longer-lasting style, although early types still used the older chassis tooling without additional axlebox details that better cover the wheel's axles.
+The freight cars changed to the more familiar and longer-lasting style, although they are the earliest type that still used the older chassis tooling without additional axlebox details that better cover the wheel's axles as well as plastic rear coupler plugs and the more silvery tanker with square Shell logo sticker.

 The EF-15 was rereleased in the third generation of lift-top box as the EF-15 Electric Locomotive to differentiate it from new trains like the EF-58 Electric Locomotive and ED-70 Electric Locomotive.
 In addition to red, yellow and green EF-15s also appeared through to the end of the 1970s when it was dropped from the regular individual releases.
 The red EF-15 also appeared in the EF-15 Electric Locomotive Overpass Panorama Set beginning in 1974.

 I suspect these colors were available because they also crossed over with Round-Trip ED-70 production, which began using the same body shell as the EF-15 but with a new reversing chassis in 1975.
-By the era of these releases the rear window had been modified to be taller to stay out of the way of the motor shaft, in particular because the ED-70's seems to be lower and stick out further.
+By the era of these releases the rear window had been modified again to be taller to stay out of the way of the motor shaft, in particular because the ED-70's seems to be lower and stick out further.

 In 1981 the EF-15 Electric Locomotive Overpass Panorama Set was updated and rereleased as the Electric Locomotive Overpass Set with EF-15s based on the lit type with changed to the tooling but without the light feature.